scorpion/campsite/README.md

 # 🏕️ campsite

+Campsite is a starting place that will help on learning journeys.

-## 🍳 Rise and shine!
+## 🍳 Rise and Shine!

 ## 🎒 Geting Ready

 ## 🗺️ Guides

-## 🥾 Trails
+## 🥾 Trailheads

+##

 ## 🔦 Help

-Campsite is a collection of documentation that will hopefully help on learning journeys.